Mona Lisa Smile: Plot

 Joan Brandwyn considers studying law at Yale Law School, so Katherine encourages her to apply.
 Although accepted, Joan declines admission to instead elope with Tom Donegal.
-When Joan tells Katherine it is what she truly wants, Katherine offers congratulations and wishes her happiness.
+When Joan tells Katherine that it is what she truly wants, Katherine congratulates her and wishes her happiness.

 Giselle Levy is liberal about sex and has had several lovers, including Wellesley Italian professor, Bill Dunbar.
 She moves on from him when he and Katherine begin dating.
 Giselle admires Katherine for encouraging students' independence.
-She earns Betty's enmity as her (Betty's) marriage falls apart.
+She earns Betty's enmity as Betty's marriage falls apart.

-Katherine's California boyfriend Paul unexpectedly visits and proposes, but Katherine declines and they break up.
+Katherine's California boyfriend, Paul, unexpectedly visits and proposes, but Katherine declines, and they break up.
 She begins dating Bill Dunbar, who often recounts stories about his war service in Italy.
 Bill has had affairs with students, including Giselle, so Katherine insists he stop.
-Upon learning Bill never served in Italy and was only stationed at the Army Languages Center on Long Island, Katherine ends the relationship.
+Upon learning that Bill never served in Italy and was only stationed at the Army Languages Center on Long Island, Katherine ends the relationship.

 Betty's marriage falls apart after Spencer has an affair.
-Betty leaves him but her mother demands she forgive him.
+Betty leaves him, but her mother demands that she forgive him.
 She confronts Giselle in her dorm, at first attacking her for being promiscuous, then breaking down.
 Giselle is the only student who knows about Spencer's infidelity and comforts Betty.

 Betty regrets maligning Katherine in her editorials.
 Eventually, Betty files for divorce, and she and Giselle plan to find an apartment in Greenwich Village.
 When Betty's mother confronts her at graduation, Betty chastises her and credits Katherine as being the only one who supported her, vowing to live her own life.

 Despite disapproving of Katherine's progressive teaching methods, Wellesley administrators invite her to return the following year as her course is extremely popular, but only under strict conditions.
 Katherine refuses and resigns.
 Betty dedicates her last editorial to her, admiring her for living by example and challenging them to see the world through new eyes.
 As Katherine leaves in a taxi, the students follow on their bikes to say goodbye.